 Multi-ISA binaries and runtime.
 We propose a compiler toolchain that creates a binary per ISA.
-In addition to creating a common virtual address space, the compiler inserts call-outs at equivalence points, called migration points, that allow the application to migrate between architectures.
+In addition to creating a common virtual address space, the compiler inserts call-outs to the migration runtime at equivalence points, called migration points, that allow the application to migrate between architectures.
 The compiler also generates metadata that describes the functions to transform stack frames $(f^{AB}())$ and $f^{BA}())$ and register state $(r^{AB}())$ and $r^{BA}())$ between ABIs at the inserted call-outs.

 Heterogeneous Containers.
 The proposed software infrastructure allows the developer to write an application targeting an SMP machine, and migrate it amongst multiple diverse-ISA machines at runtime.
-The proposed software architecture provides a single operating system sub-environment across multiple kernels - i.e., operating-system based virtual machines (containers or namespaces [17]) on different ISA machines, and migration amongst them.
-We call these virtual machines heterogeneous OS-containers.
+The proposed software architecture provides a single operating system subenvironment across multiple kernels on different ISA machines, and migration amongst them.
+We call these OS virtual machines heterogeneous OS-containers.